kitetrax/doctest4j/README.md

 }
 ```
 Did you notice the `id="addexample"`?
-This will help us to reference the test data.
+This will help doctest4j to reference the test data.

 #### 3. write your tests